Weasley-J/dtt-spring-boot-parent/README.md

 git clone https://github.com/Weasley-J/dtt-spring-boot-parent.git
 ```

-- CD to your work dir then you can run this maven command to install DTT and use it in you projects.
+- `CD` to your work `DIR` then you can run this maven command to install DTT and use it in you projects.

-Tips: For this step, I mean your JDK and MAVEN environment are set correctly.
+Tips: For this step, I mean your `JDK` and `MAVEN` environment are set correctly.

 ```shell
 mvn clean install -pl :dtt-spring-boot-starter -am